zwave-js/node-zwave-js/docs/api/node.md

 	 * Consecutive measurements are combined using an exponential moving average.
 	 */
 	rtt?: number;

 	/**
 	 * Average RSSI of frames received by this node in dBm.
 	 * Consecutive non-error measurements are combined using an exponential moving average.
 	 */
 	rssi?: RSSI;

-	/** The last working route between the controller and this node. */ lwr?: RouteStatistics;
+	/** The last working route from the controller to this node. */ lwr?: RouteStatistics;
-	/** The next to last working route between the controller and this node. */ nlwr?: RouteStatistics;
+	/** The next to last working route from the controller to this node. */ nlwr?: RouteStatistics;
 }
 ```